 - Baggage Insurance: Gives you full or partial coverage for theft or damages to your travel gear.

-…and there can be more types of travel insurance, but you get the idea!
+…and there can be more types, but you get the idea!

-I have met plenty of people who travel without any travel insurance, and I’ve done it too in the past.
-But since my Bratislava Slovakia experience, where a few people robbed me in full daylight and took my expensive DSLR away, I’ve realised how a little investment can save me in similar situations.
-And since then, I’ve started buying travel insurance whenever I travel.
-Moreover, it gives me peace of mind and a little freedom to take risks while on the road.
+I have met plenty of people who travel without being insured, and I’ve done so too in the past.
+But since my Bratislava Slovakia experience, where I got robbed and lost my DSLR, I’ve realised how a little investment can save me in similar situations.
+And since then, I’ve started insuring myself no matter where I go.
+It gives me peace of mind and a little freedom to take risks while on the road.

 And well, it’s not just me.
-Throughout my travels, I’ve heard horror stories of travellers falling unexpectedly sick or getting injured in continents like Europe and other places that are considered to be the safest and most travel-friendly.
-So yea, the choice of buying travel insurance remains totally personal but if you want some assurance, some peace of mind, and if you’re travelling with a lot of expensive gear, getting yourself insured is a wise move.
+Throughout my travels, I’ve heard horror stories of travellers falling unexpectedly sick or getting injured.
+I’ve seen getting robbed in continents like Europe that are considered to be the safest.
+So yea, the choice of buying insurance remains totally personal but if you travel with a lot of expensive gear, getting yourself insured is a wise move.

-Travel insurance can save you hundreds of thousands of dollars (against paying a very small amount) which you can otherwise lose pretty quickly, if not insured.
+Travel insurance can save you hundreds of thousands of dollars for a small amount.

 Remember, shit can happen!
 And it happens when you least expect it.